Katchper/GrainClassification/README.md

 ---
 - after cloning the project, create a new venv in pycharm using python 3.10.
 ---
-- in the packages menu, download numpy, opencv, python-javabridge then weka-wrapper3, scipy in that order
+- in the packages menu, download numpy, opencv, python-javabridge then weka-wrapper3, scipy, matplotlib in that order
 ---
 - run the main script within Prototype/MainBuild to run the program, the training data is too large and must be downloaded separately
 ---